Beautifying your surroundings since 1959!

 Our History

 Echter's has a long tradition of growing and selling flowers and plants going back for generations.
-George Echter built a greenhouse and flower shop in Iowa after immigrating here from Germany .
+George Echter built a greenhouse and flower shop in Iowa after immigrating here from Germany.
 He and his wife Opal had four sons, all of whom got involved in the industry.

-Brothers Bob and Jim began Echter’s greenhouse operation.
-Bob graduated from Colorado A&M in 1950, with a degree in horticulture and purchased a greenhouse at the corner of 10th and Depew in Lakewood.
-Jim owned a flower shop in Iowa.
-In 1959 they bought the greenhouse and land at the corner of 52nd and Garrison, its present location.
-It was a small greenhouse, but had more land for planned expansion.
-The business started as a cut carnation growing operation with an exclusive marketing agreement through Davis Bros.
-Wholesale Florists.
+GreenhousesIn 1959, brothers Bob and Jim Echter bought the greenhouse and land at the corner of 52nd Ave. and Garrison St. It was a small greenhouse, but had enough land for the planned expansion.
+The business started as a cut-carnation growing operation with a marketing agreement to sell all flowers to Davis Bros.
+Wholesale Florists in Wheat Ridge.

 In 1978 the retail garden center opened as an outlet for the plants grown by us.